openSUSE/news-o-o/_posts/2009-09-02-keysigning-party-opensuse-conference.markdown

 Both sessions will be in the [Unconference](http://en.opensuse.org/OpenSUSE_Conf_2009_Unconference) Track.

-If you want to participate, follow the instructions in the [openSUSE wiki](http://en.opensuse.org/OpenSUSE_Conf_2009_KSP) now!Â  Deadline for key submissions is Sunday September, 13 at 12:00 UTC.
+If you want to participate, follow the instructions in the [openSUSE wiki](http://en.opensuse.org/OpenSUSE_Conf_2009_KSP) now!
+Deadline for key submissions is Sunday September, 13 at 12:00 UTC.

-Thanks to Jan Weber for organizing this!Â  He needs a volunteer to lead the second session, please contact him if you are interested.
+Thanks to Jan Weber for organizing this!
+He needs a volunteer to lead the second session, please contact him if you are interested.